 QTOPIK Exam is a free app for Korean self-learners.
 It is available on both Android and iOS.

 This app includes all levels of TOPIK (I and II).
-It has reading, writing, vocabulary, listening, and grammar references.
+It includes references on reading, writing, vocabulary, listening, and grammar.

 The easy-to-use, friendly user interface has up-to-date questions.
 The good thing is it’s 100% free to use.